With sadness, the family of Pat Surbey announce his peaceful passing on October 15, 2021 at the age of 93 with his family by his side.

 The family would like to thank the staff at Home Instead, particularly Dawn and Wanda, for their wonderful, supportive care over his last years.
 We truly appreciate it.
 We would also like to thank the nurses and physicians at St. Paul's Hospital 4th and 6th floor for providing professional, compassionate care.
 We are grateful.

 In lieu of flowers, a donation in Pat’s memory may be made to the charity of your choice.
-A Private Family Service will be held at a later date.
+A Memorial Service will be held at 11:00 a.m. on Monday, June 20, 2022 at The Edwards Family Centre (333-4th Avenue North).

 338 - 4th Avenue North Saskatoon, Saskatchewan S7K 2L7